 MEDELLIN & THE COFFEE REGION:

-When Jan was visiting we traveled for about ten days to Medellin and to Salento.
-This is a well known coffee town in Quindio, from where you can visit El Valle del Cocora.
-This is an amazing valley that you have to visit if you go to the Eje Cafetero (coffee region) in Colombia.
-It is a great place to hike and admire the surrounding Andean mountains and the tall palms or Palma de Cera, the national tree of Colombia.
+While Jan was visiting we traveled by bus from Medellin to Salento.
+This is a well known coffee town in Quindio where you can visit El Valle del Cocora.
+This is an amazing valley and a must-see when you go to the Eje Cafetero (coffee region) of Colombia.
+It is a great place to hike and admire the surrounding Andean mountains.
+In this place you will find the Palma de Cera (wax palm), an important Colombian symbol.

-I ended my first month in Colombia with a quick visit to my home city.
-Medellin continues to be an amazing, vibrant, beautiful, and innovative city.
+I ended my first month in Colombia with a quick visit to Medellin.
+It continues to be an amazing, vibrant, beautiful, and innovative city.
 Most of my time there was spent seeing family, visiting shopping malls (which is still a big thing here), and eating in wonderful restaurants.

-After spending a couple of months in Antioquia, it was time for me to go out on my own and begin my Colombian adventure.
+After spending a couple of months in Antioquia, it was time for me to go out on my own and begin my solo adventure.
 My next stop was the capital, Bogota.
 I wanted to see my cousins Cata and Juanfer and finally meet their families.
 I had not seen Juanfer since I was a teenager and had not met his wife or kids.
 And it had been well over five years since I spent any time with Cata and her husband, and had not met their kids.
 Both families live outside Bogota in the beautiful green hilly country-side areas of Chia and Cajica.
-My cousins took turns taking me to see the highlights of the city like Barrio de La Candelaria- the colonial and historical part of the city center, the Monserrate hill- from where you can get a spectacular view of the city, Andres Carne de Res- a wonderful restaurant with tons of different Colombian dishes and folklore, and Zipaquira- a town known for its cathedral built inside a salt mine.
+My cousins took turns taking me to see the highlights of the city like Barrio de La Candelaria- the colonial and historical part of the city center, Monserrate, the highest mount in the city from where you can get a spectacular view of the Bogota savanna, Andres Carne de Res- a wonderful restaurant with tons of different Colombian dishes and folklore, and Zipaquira- a town known for its cathedral built inside a salt mine.

 After Bogota I took a bus to Turbo; which was the first stop before I could reach the fishing community of Marriaga in el Choco.
 Thanks to Vicki, Juanfer’s wife, I got to experience a part of Colombia in a way that I never expected… to read more on this part of the trip, read my last post: “Ecotourists wanted”.

-Next up was La Guajira, the region occupying most of the northern peninsula of the country.
-I took a bus from Turbo to Santa Marta where I met my friend Roel from Holand, whom I had met in Indonesia earlier in my trip and also met in Jardin.
-We did some sight-seeing in Santa Marta and then decided to explore La Guajira together.
-We reached Riohacha by bus, the capital of Guajira, located three hours away from Santa Marta.
-The city had a nice waterfront, a beautiful beach, lots of restaurants, shops, and the indigenous Wayuu people everywhere selling their traditional hand-made colorful mochilas (bags).
-We found a room in a cozy and clean hotel named Las Colonias for only 35,000 pesos (US$10) per room with A/C, a TV, and warm water.
+This is the region occupying most of the northern peninsula of the country.
+I met my friend Roel from Holand in Santa Marta.
+He immediately fell ill with a stomach parasite so he spent a couple of days in the hotel but when he finally got better we moved on to La Guajira together.
+We reached the capital Riohacha located three hours from Santa Marta by bus.
+The city had a nice waterfront, a beautiful wide beach, lots of restaurants, shops, and the indigenous Wayuu people everywhere selling their traditional hand-made colorful mochilas.
+We winged it on the hotel and were lucky to find a room in a cozy and clean hotel named Las Colonias for only 35,000 pesos (US$10) with A/C, TV, and warm water.

 We found transport to Cabo de La Vela, one of the major attractions of the region.
 This is a one-street town that runs parallel to the beach.
 All hotels are right on the road and you can rent a small cabin, a hamac, or a chinchorro (slightly bigger hamac) for fairly cheap.
 Most of the places seem to be ran by Venezuelans and all cars on the road have Venezuela plates.
 La Guajira shares a big border with this country and as you know things are not so great in Venezuela so there has been a big exodus from there and a big migration into Colombia.
 La Guajira feels like a very remote place where you still encounter electricity issues, and sometimes water shortages.